 We (and Adobe) recommend setting scratch disks and the media cache for projects and templates to use local (workstation) storage instead.
 This allows the workstation's processor to do a lot of the required heavy lifting, freeing up the network resources for the media, and reduces the load for other concurrent EVO users as well.

-This article explains how to set the default location for scratch disks in Premiere.
+This article from Adobe explains how to set the default location for scratch disks in Premiere.